 This is what I expect from all participants:

-2. Do not explicitly infer the other person’s viewpoint.
-It’s irrelevant.
+2. Do not tell other people what they think or feel.
 As a procedural necessity, everyone must be treated as an authority over their own experience.

 3. If the argument gets heated, have each person summarize the other’s point and gain their acceptance of the interpretation before moving on.